v-xuto/resource-manager-python-resources-and-groups/README.md

 1. If you don't already have it, [install Python](https://www.python.org/downloads/).

 1. We recommend to use a [virtual environnement](https://docs.python.org/3/tutorial/venv.html) to run this example, but it's not mandatory.
-This can initialize a virtualenv this way:
+You can initialize a virtualenv this way:

     ```
     pip install virtualenv